 - Some simple tunes and easy harmonies

 Intermediate Fiddle 6.45 – 8.00pm with Gica Loening.
-Thursday 18th January – March 29th 2018.
-This class will run for a block of ten weeks at The Wash House, Adelphi Grove, Portobello EH15.
+Ten week block starting Thursday 17th January to 28th March.
+The Wash House, Adelphi Grove, Portobello EH15.
 BOOK HERE

-The focus for this term will be on building technique and extending our repertoire of tunes for playing together, with music from the new Fun Fiddle Book (watch this space).
-There will be a chance to look at any issues that may have cropped up in your playing that you would like to work on.
-If you have been playing for 18 months or more, or want to refresh at a slower pace, this class is for you.
+This term will focus on consolidate technique, learning tunes from the Fun Fiddle Book, and taking a look at tunes in les common keys.
+There will be a chance to look at any issues cropping in your playing that you would like to work on.
+If you have been playing for at least two years or more, are familiar with learning by ear, or want to take stock and consolidate your playing this is the class for you.
 We will take a look at:

 - Scales and arpeggios